DonyaOS/Donya/README.md

 # Donya OS

-Donya OS is a Operation system.
+Donya OS is a Operating System.
 A kind of Linux distribution built using package management system.
 Unlike a binary software distribution, the source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer.

 ### Contribution